SPS Undergraduate Programs Policy

 1. SAP Probation

 If a student is placed on SAP Probation after an appeal, he/she will be eligible for aid during one additional academic term.
 During the probationary period, the student must meet all SAP requirements.
 If the student meets the all SAP requirements, his/her aid will be awarded for subsequent quarters of the academic year.
 The student will be required to meet SAP for all subsequent quarters.
-If the student fails to meet SAP during their probationary period, their aid will be suspended without the ability to appeal.
-In order to reinstate federal and state financial aid eligibility after a SAP suspension, students must meet the criteria for reinstatement listed above without the use of federal or state financial aid.
+If the student fails to meet SAP during their probationary period, their aid may be suspended unless the student can demonstrate via appeal that new extenuating circumstances not related to the original appeal have occurred.
+In order to reinstate federal financial aid eligibility after a SAP suspension when a subsequent appeal has been denied or has not been submitted, students must meet the criteria for reinstatement listed above without the use of federal financial aid.

 2. SAP Academic Plan